sebestyengyoergy/jobwizard/README.md

-# Wizard for entering job ad
+# Wizard.
+Input tool for jobs.

 Standalone wizard based on [quasar](https://quasar.dev/).
 It is a single page application (SPA) running in the  clients browser.
 The result is a static HTML content.

-As an authenticated user it's possible to save the job.
+As an authenticated user it's possible to save, manage and publish jobs.
+Jobs are [Google Jobs](https://jobs.google.com/about/) ready.

 ![JobWizard](./docs/jobwizard-animated.gif)